Guests will enjoy a special menu designed by East Village's own Veselka, featuring Ukrainian and American style hors d'oeuvres.

 Any gift you make is deeply appreciated as Ukraine continues to face Russian aggression and any contribution can help save lives.

-We thank you for standing with Ukraine during the ongoing war and we believe in brighter days.
+We thank you for standing with Ukraine and for not forgetting about the ongoing war.